 · On the second pass, both the welder and roller are to be perpendicular to each other at a 45-degree angle as it passes along the seam.

 Membrane Age and Cleaning

-Your goal is to complete all welding before the end of each workday, but most projects will require some additional welding after the initial day of install.
+Your goal is to complete all welding before the end of each workday, but most projects will require some additional welding after the initial day of installation.
 For example, patches over punctures or additional penetrations being added.
 Use TPO cleaners and allow the solvent to flash off before welding.